timetoleafs/radiodelay4bowen/index.md

 ________________________________________

-MBL.tv, which also handles NHL.tv/Gamecenter, have a feature called "Audio Overlay" that allows the user to use a radio broadcast of their choice over the live video and syncs it for you.
+MBL.tv, which also handles NHL.tv/Gamecenter, have a feature called "Audio Overlay" that allows the viewer to use a synced radio broadcast of their choice over the live video.

-I encourage all who subscribe to Gamecenter/NHL.tv to contact them and let them know you want it.
+I encourage all who subscribe to Gamecenter/NHL.tv to let them know you want it.
 Then we dont have to don't to worry and fiddle with all these steps.

 _I have no association with either app developer.
 If you feel like the apps are worth it, donate/buy and support the devs._